Best 8K TVs: quick links

 A normal 8K TV will have a resolution of 7680x4320.
-Just as 4K Ultra HD TVs packed in four times the amount of pixels as Full HD TVs, 8K quadruples the resolution of Ultra HD.
+Just as 4K Ultra HD TVs packed in four times the amount of pixels as Full HD 1080p TVs, 8K quadruples the resolution of Ultra HD.

 What does 8K mean in terms of visual quality?
-Traditional 35mm film is often said to be roughly equivalent to about 6K, so we're beyond the level of detail that even real film is capable of.
+Traditional 35mm film is often said to be roughly equivalent to about 6K, so we're beyond the level of detail that the most common real film is capable of.
 IMAX 70mm film is estimated to be more like 12K, but actually the digital effects for IMAX scenes tend to be created in 8K, and if that's good enough for Christopher Nolan, it's good enough for us.
-If you want a headline description of 8K, it's having the IMAX experience at home.
+If you want a headline description of 8K, it's like having the IMAX experience at home.

 8K: HDR explained